 A break in the middle

 I had a short break in the middle to go back to The Netherlands for a wedding.
 My brother and sister brought me back to Germany and left me, after a super fun family weekend with lots of ABBA, beer, bread with brie, bivouacking and bikram hiking, 150 kilometres off route (no hard feelings, it was my own choice!).

 The weather was extremely good, June was all about sun.
 Real real summer sun.
 Therefore I emptied 2 big bottles of sunscreen, but I still managed to get sunburned.
 Maybe the many skinny dips (didn’t count them, but the one in the Wutachschlucht was definitely the best) had something to do with that.
 When you’re clean, you don’t want to put that greasy stuff on your body, right?
 Or because my skin was so super white after a long not-exposed-to-any-sun winter.
 Or, I shouldn’t have bought the cheapest sunscreen.

 No shower for me

 The ultimate discovery in Germany: mashed potatoes, great stuff that doesn’t need to be heated!
-The ultimate deception in Germany: when you reach the Bodensee, you still have to hike a whole lot of kilometers before you’re in the Alps… And last but not least one of the many highlights in Germany: Haus Tibet, an little peaceful oase on the busy busy Schluchtensteig.
+The ultimate deception in Germany: when you reach the Bodensee, you still have to hike a whole lot of kilometres before you’re in the Alps… And last but not least one of the many highlights in Germany: Haus Tibet, an little peaceful oasis on the busy busy Schluchtensteig.